Medha-B/Biomedical-Named-Entity-Recognition-through-transfer-learning-and-asymmetric-tritraining/README.md

 1. Data Preprocessing: For data preprocessing, run the Data Preprocessing notebook.

-2. Baseline Model: For creating the baseline model, run the BiLSTM_CRF notebook.
+2. Baseline Model: For creating the baseline model, run the BiLSTM-CRF notebook.

 3. Asymmetric Model: For running the proposed model, run the Asymmetric Tritraining notebook.